Renters' Rights Act vs Renters (Reform) Bill - what letting agents need to know

 Did the Conservative’s Renters (Reform) Bill include pets in lets?
 Yes

 Pets in lets is a crowd-pleaser for tenants.
-Data from 2021 shows that 40% of UK households own a pet with only 7% of private landlords advertising a pet-friendly rental.
+Data from 2021 shows that 40% of UK households own a pet, yet only 7% of private landlords advertise pet-friendly rentals.
 It is something desperately needed in the private rental sector.

 The Renters (Reform) Bill initially introduced regulations to allow pets in lets.
 Proposed legislation stated that tenants could request in writing if they wished to have a pet in the rental property.
 A landlord must have “reasonable” grounds to refuse the request.

-Labour’s Renters’ Rights Bill includes policies that cover pets in lets, allowing “tenants the right to request a pet”.
+Labour’s Renters’ Rights Act includes policies that cover pets in lets, allowing “tenants the right to request a pet”.

 This article is intended as a guide only and does not constitute legal advice.
 Visit gov.uk for more information on the Renters' Rights Bill.